You have the same fight repeatedly

 You both forget about happier times

 Whether you're getting along famously or bickering about dirty dishes, sexual frequency, spending habits, or anything in between, it's essential to take a breath and focus on the love you shared in the first place.
 "Give a compliment, make your partner a cup of coffee, flirt a little, be affectionate, or send a text message saying something sweet like you used to do when you were dating," Dr. Boardman says.
 "It's so obvious and yet so easily forgotten when there are kids to feed, bills to pay and laundry to do.
 At the end of the day, it's the everyday gestures of love that count.
 As the old saying goes, if you act like you did at the beginning of the relationship, there won't be an end."
-Perhaps reading about these couples' small, but significant romantic gestures can spark some ideas.
+These are the 19 things marriage counselors know about your relationship.